richardhenyash/perkulater/README.md

 Purchase Gift Card|Enables users to purchase a gift card|4|4|<span style="color:red">Op-4</span>|1 Track sales data|Enables users with required privelages to export sales data from the database|3|2|<span style="color:grey">Op-1</span>|2
 Customised Subscription Service|Customise the subscription service so that customers can try different coffee each time their subscription is fulfilled based on their preferences|3|2|<span style="color:grey">Op-6</span>|2

+See **perkulater** scope chart below, opportunities to be included for phase 1 are shown in red:

 <img src="static/wireframes/perkulater-scope-chart.png" width="600px" style="margin: 10px;">